To become HIPAA certified, read the material below and take the self test to ensure you understand patient privacy issues.

 Everyone with access to others’ health and medical information must comply with HIPAA (the Health and Insurance Portability and Accountability Act).

-This training gives an overview of selected aspects of HIPAA and outlines your responsibilities.
+This training gives an overview of selected aspects of HIPAA and outlines your responsibilities as a healthcare provider or an associate of a healthcare provider.

 What is HIPAA?
 HIPAA is a federal law designed to protect health information.
 It applies to any covered entity.